Arapaho & Roosevelt National Forests Pawnee Ng

 There is NO cell phone service in the area.
 Please purchase your reservation ahead of time, at home or before leaving the towns of Idaho Springs or Bergen Park.

-Visitors who arrive by vehicle or motorcycle must purchase a timed entry reservation and must enter on the first day of the reservation at the required entry time.
+Visitors who arrive by vehicle or motorcycle must purchase a timed ticket reservation and must enter on the day of the reservation at the required time.
 Tickets must be purchased online at Recreation.gov or use the Recreation.gov mobile app.

 Please arrive as close to your 2-hour reservation time reservation as indicated on your ticket.
-If you booked a reservation for the 8-10AM time slot you have between 8-10AM to enter.
+For example, If you booked a reservation for the 7-9AM time slot you have between 7-9AM to enter.
 You may not enter the area prior to your reservation.
 Once entered, visitors can stay the entire day.

-Please have a printed or digital copy of your timed entry reservation available to be scanned at the Welcome Station each day you enter.
-Print or download your reservation to your phone prior to leaving a near by town with cell service.
-There is No cell service at the Welcome Station.
+Please have a printed or digital copy of your timed ticket reservation available to be scanned at the Welcome Station each day you enter.
+Print or download your reservation to your phone prior to leaving a nearby town with cell service.
+There is no cell service at the Welcome Station.

 All reservation holders be prepared to show photo ID.